Riverty Privacy Notice

-Specific privacy notices apply to the use of our website, the AfterPay web portal ("MyAfterPay") and our mobile application (the "AfterPay App"), which will be displayed to you when you use the website, the web portal or the AfterPay App.
+Specific privacy notices apply to the use of our website, the Riverty web portal ("MyRiverty") and our mobile application (the "Riverty App"), which will be displayed to you when you use the website, the web portal or the Riverty App.

 2. Person responsible for data protection

-Our services, e.g. the use of one of our AfterPay payment methods, are offered to you by Arvato Payment Solutions GmbH, Gütersloher Str.
+Our services, e.g. the use of one of our Riverty payment methods, are offered to you by Riverty GmbH, Gütersloher Str.
 123, 33415 Verl (hereinafter: "APS", "we", "us").
 As the data controller within the meaning of EU Regulation 2016/679 (the "GDPR"), we are responsible for the storage and processing of your personal information that we collect from you as part of our services and for compliance with the law.

 3. What personal information about you do we process?